When we talk about learning Excel, we almost always think of videos and written tutorials.

 If you’re a VBA beginner, this Excel book by Michael Alexander is a great starting point.
 It covers all the basics first, so you’re never lost, and helps you build a strong Excel VBA foundation.

 Once you’re done with this book, you can move to more advanced VBA programming books.

 - The Excel Macros for Dummies is written by Michael Alexander.
-He is a Microsoft Certified Application Developer and is named by Microsoft MVP.
-The author has 15-years of experience in consulting and developing office solutions as well as sharing basic access with excel tips.
+He is a Microsoft Certified Application Developer and is named by Microsoft as an MVP.
+The author has 15 years of experience in consulting and developing office solutions, as well as sharing basic access with excel tips.

-- Each and every topic covered as to how to apply macros with complete explanations and instructions given.
-You can learn here as to how you can customize your application as per your preference and the way you want.
+- Each and every topic covered how to apply macros with complete explanations and instructions given.
+You can learn here how you can customize your application as per your preference and the way you want.

 - You can streamline your workflow as there is a macro that will solve your problems.
 There is no requirement for a programmer for further customizations.

 - Getting started with VBA